-Ashley & Jared Responded To Kelly Ripa's 'Bachelor' Criticism With Plenty Of Thoughts
+Here's What Ashley & Jared Have To Say About Kelly Ripa's 'Bachelor' Criticism

 Bachelor Nation is one big family full of show alums who support each other.
 However, that mentality doesn't exactly extend to every personality on the ABC network.
 Kelly Ripa criticized the Bachelor franchise during the May 14 episode of Live With Kelly & Ryan.
 More recently, Ashley Iaconetti and Jared Haibon clapped back at Ripa in a June 2 interview with Us Weekly.
 After all, they wouldn't be engaged if they didn't meet through the Bachelor franchise.